kevinfrei/EMP/README.md

 * Improve the views for Artists
 * Media "info" (using node-mediainfo seems like the right thing to do)
   * Media metadata editing!
+  * Support adding album covers
 * Make adding new music "append" new keys (no key re-use)
   * Make changing music "migrate" keys
-  * Only when renaming files/moving files around happesn
+  * Only when renaming files/moving files around happens
 * Playlist unique-ification
-* Add album covers
 * Make 'Search' work.
 * Make a miniplayer!
+* "Auto" playlists (something involving stuff like "this artist" and "not this keyword" kind of stuff.
+* Transcode for phone (dump stuff out ready to import into iTunes)
 * Testing!
 Testing!
 Testing!

 ## Stuff to remember